phortx/rails-use-case/README.md

 ### Record

 The UseCase should assign the main record to `@record`.
 Calling `save!` without argument will try to save that record or raises an exception.
 Also the `@record` will automatically passed into the outcome.

+You can either set the `@record` manually or via the `record` method.
+This comes in two flavors:

+Either passing the name of a param as symbol.
+Let's assume the UseCase has a parameter called `user` (defined via `attr_accessor`), then you can assign the user to `@record` by adding `record :user` to your use case.

+The alternative way is to pass a block which returns the value for `@record` like in the example UseCase below.

 ### Example UseCase